Skip to main content

 Direct Costs

-Direct Costs are the costs your business incurs that are not associated with commitments (for example, reimbursable expense and overhead costs).
-The different types of direct costs that users can create in Procore are invoices, expenses and payroll.
+Direct Costs are the costs your business incurs that are not associated with commitments (for example, reimbursable expenses, and overhead costs).
+The different types of direct costs that users can create in Procore are invoices, expenses, and payroll.
 Invoices are received from a vendor and are costs that are not tied to a commitment with that vendor.
-Expenses are used to track costs that are allocated from the company to the project, for things such as computers, phones, travel and so on.
-You can also track monthly payroll costs and classify them by cost code so that the payroll amounts reflect each month on the budget.
+Expenses are used to track costs that are allocated from the company to the project, for things such as computers, phones, travel, and so on.
+You can also track monthly payroll costs and classify them by budget code so that the payroll amounts reflect each month on the budget.

 For more information about the Direct Costs tool, see the Direct Costs landing page.

-You can set up the prime contract Schedule of Values (SOV) directly in Procore or you can import one.
-After setup is complete, your prime contract must be approved before project users can create change orders or owner invoices.
-If Prime Contracts are not desired, the Prime Contract tool can be removed.
+You can set up the funding Schedule of Values (SOV) directly in Procore, or you can import one.
+After setup is complete, your funding must be approved before project users can create change orders or owner invoices.
+If you don't want to manage funding in Procore, the Funding tool can be removed.
 See Add and Remove Project Tools.

-For more information about the Prime Contract tool, see the Prime Contract landing page.
+For more information about the Funding tool, see the Funding Tool.

-If the Prime Contract tool is disabled, see the links below:
+If the Funding tool is disabled, see the links below:

 Commitments Tool

-Once the prime contract is approved (or if you chose to remove the tool from your project) you can set up your purchase orders and subcontracts.
+Once the funding is approved (or if you chose to remove the Funding tool from your project because you don't have an upstream budget approval requirement) you can set up your contracts.
+In Procore, there are two types of contracts: purchase orders and subcontracts.

 Purchase Orders